ray-project/ray/doc/source/autoscaling.rst

 Cluster Setup and Auto-Scaling
 ==============================

-This document provides instructions for launching a Ray cluster either locally, on AWS, or on GCP.
+This document provides instructions for launching a Ray cluster either privately, on AWS, or on GCP.

 The ``ray up`` command starts or updates a Ray cluster from your personal computer.
 Once the cluster is up, you can then SSH into it to run Ray programs.